-These dogs are very low-energy, which makes them more likely to become obese.
+The Russian Bear Dog is a very low-energy breed, which makes them more likely to become obese.
 They will not get the proper amount of exercise if left to their own devices and will require some encouragement.
 Leaving them outside in a fenced in backyard is not enough to prevent obesity.

 An animal is obese when their body weight is at least 20% higher than their optimal weight.
 However, even being slightly over the recommended weight can have a negative impact.
-Furthermore, once a dog is obese, it is difficult to get them back to a healthy weight.
+Furthermore, once a dog is obese, it is difficult to get them to shed the excess fat.
 Prevention is far easier.
 Don’t wait until they’re already overweight to get your pet exercising.

-These dogs are giant couch potatoes.
+The Russian Bear dog is a giant couch potato.
 If you let them lay around and do nothing all day, they probably would.
 However, this is not good for their health.
 Their tendency to be very low energy can result in obesity, which we discussed early.
 It is important for them to be regularly exercised.

 With that said, these dogs will not need to be exercised as much as some other breeds.
 They might be large, but they are not particularly energetic.
 Exercise needs to be done for health purposes, not because they need to run off steam.